 A Look at MSCI, One of the World's Most Popular Indexes

 MSCI is one of the most common acronyms that investors encounter as they begin to explore the world of international investing.
-But they might be surprised to know that even experienced investors don't know what MSCI actually means, or where it came from.
+You might be surprised to know that even experienced investors don't know what MSCI actually means, or where it came from.

 That string of letters is attached to the names of many of the most-used indexes that track stock market performance in certain areas—geographic, industrial, or other.
-They are the basis for many exchange-traded stock funds.
+MSCI stands for Morgan Stanley Capital International.

-The MS part of the acronym stands for Morgan Stanley.
-You might assume that means the MSCI indexes are calculated by Morgan Stanley, the investment bank.
+With the marketing rights purchased from Capital International (CI), Morgan Stanley (MS) became associated with the indexes.
 However, while Morgan Stanley is a majority shareholder of MSCI, the two companies are actually separate.
-Morgan Stanley has nothing to do with the construction or maintenance of the MSCI indexes.
+Morgan Stanley does not administer or maintain the MSCI indexes.

-The second half of the acronym involves yet another company.
-CI stands for Capital International.
-This company was a unit of the Los Angeles-based investment management firm Capital Group.
+CI was a unit of the Los Angeles-based investment management firm Capital Group.
 In the late 1960s, Capital International created a series of stock market indexes that tracked international markets.

 That same year, the company acquired Measurisk, a provider of risk transparency and risk measurement tools for hedge fund investors.
-With the growing demand for transparency from hedge fund managers, these tools and others were combined into a hedge fund risk transparency offering.
+With the growing demand for transparency from hedge fund managers, these tools and others were combined into hedge fund risk transparency offerings.

 In 2012, the company acquired the real estate performance measurement group IPD, and integrated private real estate asset performance into its models.
 The acquisition also added a series of real estate indexes to MSCI's ubiquitous equity indexes.